Bathing Water

 Classifications

-The table below lists the classifications for all 6 Identified Bathing Waters in 2022.
-The classifications are for the period 2019 to 2022.
+The table below lists the classifications for all 6 Identified Bathing Waters in 2023.

 Bathing Areas